Background pattern

 Other medicines and Cholestagel

-Inform your doctor or pharmacist if you are taking, have taken recently or may take any other medicine.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.

-If your doctor suspects that Cholestagel may affect the absorption of other medicines, it may be advised to take Cholestagel at least 4 hours before or 4 hours after taking the other medicine.If you need to take other medicines more than once a day, remember that Cholestagel tablets can be taken once a day.
+If your doctor suspects that Cholestagel could affect the absorption of other medicines, you may be advised to take Cholestagel at least 4 hours before or 4 hours after taking the other medicine.
+If you need to take other medicines more than once a day, remember that Cholestagel tablets can be taken once a day.

 Cholestagel may affect the way the following medicines work:

-• Anticoagulant treatment (medicines such as warfarin, used to thin the blood) If you are taking anticoagulant treatment, consult your doctor to closely monitor anticoagulant levels, as Cholestagel may affect the absorption of vitamin K and, therefore, interfere with warfarin activity.
+• Anticoagulant treatment (medicines such as warfarin, used to thin the blood) If you are taking anticoagulant treatment, consult your doctor to carefully monitor anticoagulant levels, as Cholestagel may affect the absorption of vitamin K and, therefore, interfere with warfarin activity.

-• Oral contraceptives (medicines used to prevent pregnancy)
+• Oral contraceptives (medicines to prevent pregnancy)

-• Antiepileptic medicines (medicines such as phenytoin used to treat epilepsy)
+• Antiepileptic medicines (medicines such as phenytoin used to treat epilepsy).

-• Ciclosporin (a medicine used to suppress the immune system)
+• Ciclosporin (a medicine used to suppress the immune system).

-• Ursodeoxycholic acid (a medicine used to dissolve gallstones or treat certain chronic liver diseases)
+• Ursodeoxycholic acid (a medicine used to dissolve gallstones or treat certain chronic liver diseases).

 If you are going to take Cholestagel and one of these other medicines, your doctor may want to perform tests to ensure that Cholestagel does not interfere with these medicines.